keycloak/keycloak-community/design/hostname-default-provider.md

 We should introduce a new default Hostname SPI that will be used by default for new installations.
 We will recommend changing to this provider in upgrade guides, but will keep the old providers for a while.

-The default provider will use the hostname from the request by default, but will the following options:
+The default provider will use the hostname from the request by default, but will the following configuration options for the provider in standalone.xml:

-* `url` - value will be the base URL for front-channel requests to Keycloak (for example `https://mycompany.com/auth`)
+* `frontendUrl` - value will be the base URL for front-channel requests to Keycloak (for example `https://mycompany.com/auth`)
-* `backChannelUrlFromRequest` - will allow forcing the back-channel URL to be same as front-channel URLs (default will be false)
+* `forceBackendUrlToFrontendUrl` - will allow forcing the back-channel URL to be same as front-channel URLs (default will be false)

 There will also be a new option on realms to override the front-channel base URL for a realm through the admin console.